Motivation, Vision and Life Narratives

 Ema Ushioda (University of Warwick, UK)

-Few would question the importance of motivation in the process of learning a second or foreign language.
+Few could question the importance of motivation in the process of learning a second or foreign language.
 Yet motivation is similarly critical to all forms of conscious and intentional human learning and has been a major pedagogical and research issue across the field of education.
 A question we might therefore ask is whether learning a language represents a special case in the psychology of human motivation, giving rise to distinctive motivation theories and concepts specific to this domain of learning; or whether language learning motivation can broadly be explained in terms of general theories of learning motivation.
 As I will explore in this talk, the answer to this question has changed over the years, and tracing these changes offers a useful framework for examining evolving theoretical, research and pedagogical perspectives on language learning motivation.

 Research on Beliefs about Language Learning and Teaching: Exploring the Possibilities of Narratives